ELGAS Knowledge Hub

 2. If your gas heater is not compatible with your home fuel – convert it or buy a new appliance

-Never attempt to connect a gas appliance to the wrong type of gas, as it can be extremely hazardous.
+Never attempt to connect a gas heater to the wrong type of gas, as it can be extremely hazardous.

 If you have a natural gas heater but your home gas runs on LPG, or vica versa, then you will need to either have a licensed professional convert your gas heater to run on a different fuel, or you need to buy a new gas heater that is compatible with your home gas supply.

-Modifying gas heaters is always a job for a professional.
+Modifying a gas heater is always a job for a professional.

-Conversion is not always possible, based on the age and model of gas heater you have, as the manufacturer may not offer conversion kits for older models.
+Gas heater conversion is not always possible, based on the age and model of gas heater you have, as the manufacturer may not offer conversion kits for older gas heater models.

 3. Use the correct gas heater size for your space